752963e64/752963e64/README.md

 - 📫 How to reach me 752963e64@tutanota.com
 - ✨ Pronouns: Where is money?
 - ⚡ Fun fact: I need money.
+- ✨ I'm POLYGLOT with both natural and programming languages ✨
+- ✨ I don't come from cozy... younger fridge was void, parent absent.
+And I know the street! ✨

 ### ✨ You must master programming, To modify their modifications ✨